What is arbitration?

-If you or your partner don't agree with the family arbitration award, you can appeal to a court in some cases.
+If you or your partner don't agree with the family arbitration award, you can to a court in some cases.
 You can usually appeal if you think that the arbitrator didn't apply the law correctly in your case and the court allows you to appeal.
 But your arbitration agreement may say that you can appeal for other reasons too.

-Either partner can file the family arbitration award with the court if they want the court to help them make the other partner follow the decision.
+Either partner can the family arbitration award with the court if they want the court to help them make the other partner follow the decision.